-Let's start with the field.
-Often referred to as the diamond, the field has four corners that make up the infield made of sand.
+The baseball field has four corners that make up the infield made of sand.
 It extends backward into a grassy patch known as the outfield.
 Those four corners are known as bases: first base, second base, third base and home plate, moving counterclockwise.
 In the middle of the diamond, between home and second base, is where the pitching rubber lies and where play begins.
 Two lines extend diagonally from home plate known as foul lines, which are the boundaries in baseball.

-The baseball field is a beautiful feat of engineering.
-Made of grass and dirt, the baseball field consists of the infield and the outfield.
-The infield known as the diamond is where the action happens.
+Baseball is most often played in open stadiums or outdoor fields, making games susceptible to weather, so it makes sense that it begins in the spring and ends in the early fall.
 White lines, made of non-toxic white chalk, mark the running lane for the players.
 In professional leagues like the MLB, the infield is made of dirt that must be leveled.

 The Outfield is the area between the foul lines formed by extending the two sides of the square.
 The outfield is made entirely of grass and extends into the spectator seating area.

 Spectator seating is called the grandstand, covered with a roof wrapping entirely around home plate.